RFuentesAlbornoz/CC-LMI/README.md

-# CC-LMI
+# Gain-scheduled control design applied to classical dc-dc converters in photovoltaic system and constant power loads
 Repository of controllers.m.
-Papers "A New Robust and Gain-Scheduling control design methodology for classical DC-DC converters in multi-equilibrium operation"
+Papers "Gain-scheduled control design applied to classical dc-dc converters in photovoltaic system and constant power loads"